MoonshineSG/OctoPrint-MultiColors/README.md

 # OctoPrint-MultiColors

-Octoprint plugin to inject GCODE for filament change at selected layers
+Octoprint plugin to inject GCODE for filament change at selected layer or at the specified heigth.
+It depends what slicer do you use.

 Note: this plugin does NOT work with files on the SD card.